aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

 url: /java/how-to-add-group-shape-into-a-word-document/
 ---

 Sometimes you need to add a group shape into a Word document.
+Such a group shape consists of multiple shapes.

 In Microsoft Word, you can quickly add a group shape using the Group command/button.
-A group shape consists of multiple shapes.
 Individual shapes in a group can be moved separately.

-In Aspose.Words it is very easy to add a group shape using [GroupShape](https://reference.aspose.com/words/java/com.aspose.words/groupshape/) class.
-Shape is created separately using [Shape](https://reference.aspose.com/words/java/com.aspose.words/shape/) class and then added in [GroupShape](https://reference.aspose.com/words/java/com.aspose.words/groupshape/) object using [AppendChild](https://reference.aspose.com/words/java/com.aspose.words/groupshape/#appendChild-com.aspose.words.Node) method.
+In Aspose.Words it is very easy to add a group shape using [GroupShape](https://reference.aspose.com/words/java/com.aspose.words/groupshape/) class. **Shape** is created separately using [Shape](https://reference.aspose.com/words/java/com.aspose.words/shape/) class and then added in [GroupShape](https://reference.aspose.com/words/java/com.aspose.words/groupshape/) object using [AppendChild](https://reference.aspose.com/words/java/com.aspose.words/groupshape/#appendChild-com.aspose.words.Node) method.

 Below are some of the Shape types supported in Aspose.Words.
-For complete list, please visit [ShapeType](https://reference.aspose.com/words/java/com.aspose.words/shapetype/)
+For complete list, please visit [ShapeType](https://reference.aspose.com/words/java/com.aspose.words/shapetype/):

 - Rectangle
 - RoundRectangle